dvanoni/notero/README.md

 #### `release-please`

-This job uses the [release-please][release-please] action to create release PRs when new user-facing commits are pushed to the `main` branch.
+This job uses the [release-please][] action to create release PRs when new user-facing commits are pushed to the `main` branch.
 A release PR will bump the package version and update the changelog.
 When the PR is merged, this job then creates a new version tag and GitHub release.

 #### `publish-artifacts`